gwendall/way.js/README.md

 ## Repeats ##

 Duplicates a DOM element for each of the values it can loop through in a way.js' passed data.
-Note: On each loop, "this" corresponds to the current element looped, and "$$key" to its key.
+Note: On each loop, "$$this" corresponds to the current element looped, and "$$key" to its key.

 Having this:
 ```javascript